 Underdrain will be measured and paid for in accordance with Section 605.

-Initial Shotcrete Facing will be measured and paid for in accordance with Section 641.
+Initial Shotcrete Facing will be measured and paid for in accordance with Section 641 Pay Item Initial Shotcrete Facing.

 Incidental shotcrete required for over-break will be measured and paid for in accordance with Section 641 under Pay Item Shotcrete.

+Subsection 641.07 shall include the following:

+Initial Shotcrete Facing for soil nail wall will be measured by the actual square feet of shotcrete that is applied to the depth shown on the plans.
+Square feet of wall will be determined using the height measured at 20 foot maximum intervals along the wall layout line.

+Subsection 641.09 shall include the following:

+Pay Item Pay Unit

+Initial Shotcrete Facing Square Foot